 Getting Help with Your Claim

 Because there is no dedicated listing for eating disorders in the Blue Book, qualifying for benefits can be challenging.
-A Social Security advocate or attorney familiar with handling claims like yours can help you construct a strong application for SSD.
+It is also never guaranteed how much the SSA will pay you for your mental health disability.
+This is why having a Social Security advocate or attorney who is familiar with handling claims like yours can be very helpful in constructing a strong application for SSD.
 They can also help you respond to any requests for additional information and can assist with redeterminations or appeals, if you are initially denied benefits.

 Additional Resources